ourcodingclub/ourcodingclub.github.io/_course/wiz-viz-challenge.md

 __HINT:__ Producing a map is not very different than producing any other plot.
 The _sf_ package integrates almost seamlessly with _ggplot2_, so you can use all your favourite ways of selecting colours based on factor levels, adding text and legends, etc. The only difference is that the _sf_ objects are called in your plot through _geom_sf_.
 {% endcapture %}
-{% include coloursection.html content=coloursection colour="heatherDark" %}
+{% include coloursection.html content=coloursection colour="goldLight" %}

 {% capture coloursection %}
 ## 3. Calculate the proportion of land (in %) covered by each habitat in the three areas.